cepialabs/interns_ai_ml_assignments/interns_ai_ml_assigments/Week-1/Assignment-4/README.md

-# 📊 Student Performance Data Analysis
+# 📊 Student Performance Data Visualization Project

 This project analyzes the **Student Performance Dataset** using Python to understand academic trends through data visualization and correlation analysis.